Authoring A Provider

 ProviderFor, - SSH lease backends:

-Acquirepopulates a completeLeaseTarget, partial - Delegated run backends: sync-only/checksum/force-large are rejected, fresh
+Acquirepopulates a completeLeaseTarget, partial - Delegated run backends: unsupported sync options are rejected, a fresh

 failures release what they created, Resolve accepts the supported lookup shapes, List returns normalized views, Touch updates state/idle, and ReleaseLease is idempotent.
 If you implement Cleanup, assert dry-run prints decisions and does not call destructive APIs.

-Run acquires/streams/stops, existing --id resolves and reuses, List and Status parse provider output into normalized values, Stop removes claims, every subprocess goes through rt.Exec.
+acquires/streams/stops, an existing --id resolves and reuses, List and Status parse provider output into normalized values, Stop removes claims, and every subprocess goes through rt.Exec.

 Use the existing fakes: